bikininjas/newbuild-scraper/PROJECT_STATUS.md

 - **✅ Code Quality:** **COMPLETED** - Reduced cognitive complexity in main logic functions through refactoring and helper function extraction.
 - **✅ Testing:** **COMPLETED** - Added unit tests for pricing totals and confirmed UI changes are reflected in the output; code runs cleanly.

+## Improvements

+- Change referential for products and price history to a more robust file database (ex: SQLite)
+- Implement caching for product data to reduce scraping frequency and improve performance.
+- Have the possibility to scrap only new products that don't have any entries in the dabatase only in the last 48h

 ## Current Branch Status

 **Branch:** `alternative_components`